-Working with Jonathan Smith, Graham is responsible for the systems analysis of all applications, to ensure the long term goals and objectives of AAEC are met.
+Working with Jonathan Smith and Alex McMorine, Graham is responsible for the systems analysis of all applications, to ensure the long term goals and objectives of AAEC are met.

 Graham started his career as an aviation maintenance engineer working with helicopters all over the world, and later conventional aircraft.
 Early in Graham’s career as the assistant director of maintenance he was responsible for the management of engineers and ensuring the quality of all work performed.
 In this role, Graham also did training and instruction.
 Graham is well known in aviation for his experience in the resolution of difficult to solve flight-line problems (This is similar to drivability troubleshooting)